 If your pay is determined through collective pay bargaining between your union and your employer, the rate of pay will be the result of a negotiated pay settlement.
-Many public sector workers have been subjected to pay freezes and below-inflation pay increases since the start of the economic downturn.

 Every worker is entitled to be paid the National Minimum Wage, and this includes, for example, time spent travelling between assignments, and time spent at work waiting for a shift to start if your employer requires you to be on or near the premises.
 If your claim relates to failure to pay the National Minimum Wage, speak to your union or contact the Acas Helpline.
 With your permission, they can contact HMRC who can begin enforcement proceedings on your behalf to recover back pay.
 It is a good idea to speak to your co-workers to make sure that everybody benefits.